gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

     openssl genrsa -3 -out enclave-key.pem 3072

-You can either put the generated enclave key to the default path, `host/Linux-SGX/signer/enclave-key.pem`, or specify the key through environment variable `SGX_SIGNER_KEY` when building Graphene with SGX support.
+You can either put the generated enclave key in the default path, `host/Linux-SGX/signer/enclave-key.pem`, or specify the key through the environment variable `SGX_SIGNER_KEY`.

-After signing the enclaves, users may ship the application with the built Graphene Library OS, along with an SGX-specific manifest (.manifest.sgx files) and the signatures, to SGX-enabled hosts.
+After signing the application, users may ship the application binaries, the manifest, and the signature with the built Graphene Library OS, along with an SGX-specific manifest (.manifest.sgx files) and the signatures, to SGX-enabled systems.

-(2) Installing Intel SGX SDK and driver
+(2) Installing the Intel SGX SDK and driver

 The Intel SGX Linux SDK is required for running Graphene Library OS.
 Download and install it from the official Intel GitHub repositories: